escalonn/voc/demo-assignment-3-mvc/asnlib/public/docs/README.md

 ## Goal

-Your assignment is to convert a dynamically-typed view using ViewBag to a strongly-typed view.
+Your assignment is to improve an ASP.NET Core MVC app by converting a dynamically-typed view using ViewBag to a strongly-typed view.

 ## Technologies